Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians

-\begin{theorem} For any discrete-time nonlinear system~\eqref{eq:model_DT} satisfying Assumption~\ref{assumption:compact} and regularity, the system is said to be uniformly observable around $\m{x}_0 \in \mathcal{\m{X}}_0$ if, for a finite-time horizon $\mr{N} \in \mathbb{N}$ and for $\m V_{o}(\m{x}_0)\succeq0$ it holds true that where $\rho(\m V_{o})$ is the spectral radius of {the Var-Gram.} \end{theorem} \begin{proof} The proof follows from Theorem~\ref{theo:logdet}, where the Gramian~\eqref{eq:prop_obs_gram} is shown to be equivalent to the LEs according to~\eqref{eq:Lyap_connection}.
-The exponents denote the exponential asymptotic stability around an ellipsoid $\m\delta\m{x}_0$ along the trajectory. {For uniform observability to hold, the eigenvalues of $\m{V}_{o}$ must remain bounded and non-degenerate over time.} Now, noting that if the LEs are positive $\lambda_{L,i}>0$, the vectors formed from the intersection of $\m{\Phi}_{0}^{k} \cap \m{\Phi}_{0}^{1} = 0$; refer to~\cite[Th.2.4]{Barabanov2005}.
+where $\rho(\m V_{o}) := \rho\big(\m V_o(\m x_0)\big)$ is the spectral radius of the Var-Gram. \end{theorem} \begin{proof} The proof follows from Theorem~\ref{theo:logdet}, where the Gramian~\eqref{eq:prop_obs_gram} is shown to be equivalent to the LEs according to~\eqref{eq:Lyap_connection}.
+The exponents denote the exponential asymptotic stability around an ellipsoid $\m\delta\m{x}_0$ along the trajectory.
+For uniform observability to hold, the eigenvalues of $\m{V}_{o}$ must remain bounded and non-degenerate over time.
+Now, noting that if the LEs are positive $\lambda_{L,i}>0$, the vectors formed from the intersection of $\m{\Phi}_{0}^{k} \cap \m{\Phi}_{0}^{1} = 0$; refer to~\cite[Th.2.4]{Barabanov2005}.
 Note that $\m{\Phi}_{0}^{k}$ is iteratively calculated based on $\m{\Phi}_{0}^{1}$ (Remark~\ref{rmk:Phi}), it follows that the Var-Gram computation results in unbounded divergence~\cite[Th.2.4]{Barabanov2005}.
 This indicates rank deficiency in $\m{V}_o$ and thus a loss of information along the trajectory from time index $0$ to $k$.
-Based on the equivalence relation provided in Theorem~\ref{theo:logdet}, the LEs are to be negative. {It follows that the maximal eigenvalue of the Var-Gram must be less than one, i.e., the spectral radius satisfies $\rho(\m{V}_{o}) < 1$.
-This concludes the proof.} \end{proof}
+Based on the equivalence relation provided in Theorem~\ref{theo:logdet}, the LEs are to be negative.
+It follows that the maximal eigenvalue must be less than one, i.e., the spectral radius satisfies $\tfrac{1}{2\mr{N}}\rho(\m{V}_{o}) < 1$.
+This concludes the proof. \end{proof}